vbianchi/Mentori/ROADMAP.md

 -   \[ \] **Website Report Generator:** A tool that can populate pre-defined website templates with data to create visual reports.

 This roadmap is ambitious and exciting.
 It lays out a clear path from where we are now to the truly powerful platform you envision.

+What do you think?
+Shall we proceed with **Phase 11: The Secure, Extensible Environment** as our immediate next step?